 Encourage her questions by asking what she thinks school will be like.
-That will help her to express any fears she hasn't articulated, but that are making her nervous.
 Emphasize the things you think she’ll enjoy but be sure not to minimize her fears; kids can be stricken by worries that adults might find silly, like finding the bathroom at school.
 Normalize any fears and reassure her that she will have fun, that the school can reach you if necessary, and that your love is always with her even when you aren’t.
 Be sure to end every conversation with “and when school is over I will be there to pick you up and we’ll have a special snack while you tell me all about your day” so that every time your child thinks about school, she remembers this reassurance.

 Imposing an early bedtime cold turkey the night before school starts results in a child who simply isn’t ready for an earlier bedtime, having slept in that morning and with the night-before-school jitters.
 In that situation, you can expect everyone’s anxiety to escalate.
 So keep an eye on the calendar and start moving bedtime a bit earlier every night by having kids read in bed for an hour before lights out, which is also good for their reading skills.

 And if your child has assignments to complete, don’t wait for him to remember the day before school starts that he was supposed to write a book report.
-Finish summer work at least a week before school starts so he can relax for the rest of vacation.
+Get summer work out of the way at least a week before school starts so he can relax for the rest of vacation!